-We live in a society that champions, even glamorizes "the hussle".
+We live in a society that champions, even glamorizes “the hussle”.
 This culture of working until burnout has been further highlighted by everyone from CEOs to our favorite celebrities and public figures.
-The pandemic seems to have been the catalyst to a societal paradigm shift.
-As many people were forced to work from home priorities realigned to avoid burnout and gain a better work / life balance.
+The pandemic seems to have been the catalyst for a societal paradigm shift.
+As many people were forced to work from home priorities were realigned to avoid burnout and gain a better work / life balance.

 At Bridgehead IT, our leadership values employees taking time to care for their health, families, and general well-being.
 We fully understand that it can be challenging to hit pause and take a break.
 So, in this article, we would like to focus on the importance of making time for experiences that refresh our mental well-being.